The Cosmic Man: Plot

 The United States Air Force (USAF) tracks an unidentified flying object (UFO) as it passes over the village of Oak Ridge, California at a speed of 180,000 mph (292,500 km/h).
 The UFO, a white sphere, comes to rest in Stone Canyon outside of Oak Ridge, floating approximately 6 feet (1.8 metres) above the ground.
-Both USAF Col. Matthews (Paul Langton) and Dr. Karl Sorenson (Bennett), an astrophysist at the nearby Pacific Institute of Technology (PIT), are called to the scene.
+Both USAF Col. Matthews and Dr. Karl Sorenson, an astrophysist at the nearby Pacific Institute of Technology (PIT), are called to the scene.

-Kathy Grant (Greene), a widow whose fighter pilot husband died in the Korean War, runs a tourist lodge near the canyon and also arrives.
-With her is her young son Ken (Scotty Morrow), who uses a wheelchair due to an unnamed terminal disease.
+Kathy Grant, a widow whose fighter pilot husband died in the Korean War, runs a tourist lodge near the canyon and also arrives.
+With her is her young son Ken, who uses a wheelchair due to an unnamed terminal disease.
 Ken looks up to Sorenson as a hero, not Matthews.

 That night the sphere emits a beam of light from which emerges a dark, translucent humanoid figure.
-The figure goes to Sorenson's lab at PIT, where it solves a problem with a "proton chamber" that Sorenson and Dr. Richie (Walter Maslow) have been unable to solve.
+The figure goes to Sorenson's lab at PIT, where it solves a problem with a "proton chamber" that Sorenson and Dr. Richie have been unable to solve.
 This alerts both men to the fact that they are dealing with an extraterrestrial of much greater intelligence than they.
-Matthews, however, sees the alien as dangerous and therefore something - or someone - to be captured.
+Matthews, however, sees the alien as dangerous and therefore something – or someone – to be captured.
 He orders the sphere taken to the airbase.
 But even with heavy equipment at their disposal, the USAF crew is unable to move the sphere, even though it is attached to nothing.

-An oddly-dressed stranger - wearing thick eyeglasses, a fedora and an anorak - arrives at the lodge and requests a room.
+An oddly-dressed stranger – wearing thick eyeglasses, a fedora and an anorak – arrives at the lodge and requests a room.
 Kathy finds him peculiar but lets him stay after he implies that he is a scientist who knows Sorenson.
-Kathy assumes that he's Dr. Steinholz (Hal Torey), whom USAF Gen. Knowland (Herbert Lytton) has called in to help with the sphere.
+Kathy assumes that he's Dr. Steinholz (Hal Torey), whom USAF Gen. Knowland has called in to help with the sphere.